 Takeda Castle Ruins were a mountain castle in Hyogo Prefecture Asago City.
 It is a castle that was selected as one of Japan’s top 100 castles.

 Only stone walls and tatebori (moats parallel to mountain slopes) remain today as all the buildings have been lost through time.
 However, that doesn’t stop the flow of visitors due to the magnificent view.

 The Takeda Castle Ruins are located at the peak of Mt.
-Kojo, which has an altitude about 350m.
-This is a great spot to enjoy the beautiful landscape of nature and stone walls, however if you visit early in the morning from autumn to early winter you can enjoy a magical landscape.
+Kojo, which is around 350m.
+This is a great spot to enjoy the beautiful landscape of nature and stone walls.
+However, if you visit early in the morning from autumn to early winter, you can enjoy a magical landscape.

 The mountain peak sticking out of the thick fog surrounding the area looks like islands floating on a sea of clouds.
 People call this scenery unkai - the sea of clouds.

-You can see this kind of scenery from the Takeda Castle Ruins on clear day early in the morning.
-The Takeda Castle Ruins were unknown to most people in Japan, but gained popularity when it was used in a T.V. commercial.
+You can see this scenery from the Takeda Castle Ruins on a clear day early in the morning.
+The ruins were unknown to most people in Japan but gained popularity when it was used in a T.V. commercial.

 This time we started at the foot of Takeda Castle Ruins late at night in November.

 Inside or Outside?
 Two Major Spots to View the Sea of Clouds

 There are few factors for the sea of clouds to emerge: it must be sunny, there must be a significant difference in temperature from morning to mid-day, and weak winds, and then your window of opportunity is from dawn to 8:00 AM.